 Business e-mail compromise worsens malware threat to SA

+E-mail remains the easiest and most used vector of attack in South Africa and globally.

+Malware continues to test the resolve of companies in Africa, and e-mail remains the easiest and most used vector of attack in South Africa and indeed globally.

-Malware continues to test the resolve of companies in Africa.
-Research by cyber security firm Check Point identified Fakeupdates, FormBook and Qbot as the most troublesome for South Africa during the month of August.
+According to cyber security firm Check Point’s Threat Intelligence Report South Africa: Government and Military, Fakeupdates, FormBook and Qbot were identified as the most troublesome for South Africa during the month of August.

-The research confirms that e-mail is the easiest and most used vector of attack in South Africa and indeed globally.

 This research shows an organisation in South Africa is being attacked on average 1701 times per week in the last six months, significantly higher than the global statistic of 1179 attacks per organisation.